Klaviyo Integrations: Sync Your Marketing Data to Any Destination in Real Time

 - Materialization: From there, you can materialize the collections into any supported destination.
 That could be a warehouse like Snowflake or BigQuery, a database like PostgreSQL or MongoDB, or even an analytics engine like Elasticsearch or Pinecone.

-The advantage of Flow’s design is that you don’t need separate pipelines for real-time streaming and historical backfills.
+The advantage of Estuary’s design is that you don’t need separate pipelines for real-time streaming and historical backfills.
 Both are handled within the same pipeline, ensuring accuracy and consistency.
 Plus, with declarative configuration and schema enforcement, you reduce the risk of mismatches or incomplete syncs.

 In practice, this means your Klaviyo data can move from campaign events to dashboards, personalization engines, or AI applications in just minutes — without manual exports or fragile scripts.

-Step by Step: Klaviyo to BigQuery with Estuary Flow
+Step by Step: Klaviyo to BigQuery with Estuary

 Prerequisites